jeremynoesen/jeremynoesen/README.md

 ### I'm Jeremy

-I am a graduate student in Computer Engineering at Iowa State University.
+I am a graduate student in Computer Engineering at Iowa State University with an interest in embedded software.

 ---